roboconf/roboconf.github.io/en/user-guide/tutorial-apache-storm.md

 <img src="/resources/img/tutorial-storm-topology.png" alt="Apache storm topology" class="gs" />

-Storm topologies are packaged in a jar file, which is then submitted to the "Nimbus" node (the master node of the storm cluster).
+Storm topologies are packaged in a jar file, which is then submitted to the **Nimbus** node (the master node of the storm cluster).
 Then, Storm distributes the computation units (spouts and/or bolts) on the cluster "worker" nodes.

 <img src="/resources/img/tutorial-storm-submit.png" alt="Apache storm topology submission" class="gs" />